Design Build vs. General Contractor: Choosing the Right Partner for Your Remodel

 Yes.
 Teams like Hammer manage drawings, permitting, and inspections as part of the process.

-Are design build projects more expensive than hiring a contractor?
+Are design build projects more expensive?

-What types of projects are best for design build?
+What projects are best for design build?

 How do I know if a firm is truly design build?